avaneev/prvhash/README.md

 ## Fused PRNG ##

-While this "fused" arrangement is currently not used in the hash function implementations, it is also working fine with the core hash function.
+While this "fused-3" arrangement is currently not used in the hash function implementations, it is also working fine with the core hash function.
 For example, while the "minimal PRNG" described earlier has 0.95 cycles/byte performance, the "fused" arrangement has a PRNG performance of 0.41